unixandria-xda/fontrevival/README.md

 ### The hottest new way to get your fonts and emojis just how you want them!

 Inspired by Jowhn Fawkes' now defunct Fontchanger module, I now bring you FontRevival: a cool new way to get the emojis and fonts of your dreams!
-**NOTE:** This module is neither developed by nor endorsed in any way by John Fawkes, the creator of Fontchanger!

 Currently implemented:
 - Fonts provided by me